uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 from the size of that buffer.
 The vertex buffer can be at most 16 GB large.

-The parametrization of a triangle uses the first vertex ``p0`` as base point, the vector ``p1 - p0`` as u-direction and the vector ``p2 - p0`` as v-direction.
+The parameterization of a triangle uses the first vertex ``p0`` as base point, the vector ``p1 - p0`` as u-direction and the vector ``p2 - p0`` as v-direction.
 Thus vertex attributes ``t0,t1,t2`` can be linearly interpolated over the triangle the following way: